XaviVelasco/Scrum-Master-Excel-Dashboard/README.md

 This Excel file demonstrates a variety of essential data analysis and visualization skills that are crucial for understanding the performance of a Scrum team.
 Below is a detailed breakdown of the skills and specific Excel functions utilized:

+I've created cross-sheet references to ensure that the data is always consistent.

 ### Data Cleaning and Preparation

 - **Manual Data Entry and Validation**: Ensuring that all sprint data is accurately entered and validated, eliminating errors that could affect calculations and visualizations.